HemilTheRebel/stfu/Readme.md

 Your only interface with this library is the test function and calling the runner returned by test function.
 All other details are inside impl namespace and subject to change

+# Shout outs
+Huge shout outs to
+1. [Alan Mellor](https://www.linkedin.com/in/alan-mellor-15177927/) for the code review
+2. Phil Nash and all the contributers for created Catch2.
+I was stuck in the design of this library when I looked at how catch implements sections which is exactly what I was trying to implement.
+Thats was a big boost